 \section{NewsInterview: An Interview Game}

 As shown, LLM counterfactual questions exhibit several shortcomings: they are less likely to acknowledge the interviewee and focus excessively on follow-up questions.
 But do both of these shortcomings point to a lack of strategic multi-turn planning?
-In human dialogue, grounding exists ultimately strategic purposes \cite{cialdini2009influence}, yet there currently exists no way to way to obtain these kinds of long-term rewards during LLM training.
-Motivated by this insight, our goal for the remainder of the paper is to set up a realistic simulated game-environment with a delayed reward signal.
+In human dialogue, grounding exists for long-term strategic purposes \cite{cialdini2009influence}, yet there currently exists no way to way to obtain these kinds of long-term rewards during LLM training.
+Motivated by this insight, our goal for the remainder of the paper is to create and validate a realistic game-environment with a delayed reward signal.
 We leave to future work utilization of this framework for improving strategic dialogue.